 Victor’s Farmshares is a Community Shared Agriculture (CSA) service located in Ridgeville, Ontario (not too far from the city of Pelham).
 “Shareholders” pay a fixed rate to receive a weekly bushel of fresh, locally-grown produce.
-Victor’s Farmshares begins each year in late May or early June and runs weekly for eighteen weeks.
+Victor’s Farmshares begins each year in late May or early June and runs weekly for fourteen weeks.

 Benefits for the shareholder:

 - Eating high quality, fresh, local produce at a fair price

 - Knowing the origin of your food — the farm, the farmer, and the farmer’s growing practices

 - Eating adventures!
 Discover new and delicious foods (and recipes)!